Inclusion in the Paralympic programme will help interest in this power-packed martial art grow worldwide.

 The validity of a score is determined by an electronic protector worn on the trunk; a kick delivered with accuracy and sufficient power ensures points are awarded.

 Striking out for gold

-Currently, Turkey, Iran and Azerbaijan have the greatest number of athletes.
-France and Mongolia have smaller numbers of competitors but their quality is considered to be high.
+Currently the Russian Federation has the greatest number of athletes, followed by Turkey, Iran and Azerbaijan.
+France and Mongolia have smaller numbers of competitors, but their quality is considered to be high.

 Among them, Mongolia’s Bolor-Erdene Ganbat has dominated the men’s K44 -61kg class at international level.
 His style involves quick movements and flurries of powerful kicks.

-Three members of a review jury watch from outside the field of play and add points using a judging console.
-The points are only awarded if at least two of the three review jury members record them.
+*Three judges watch from outside the field of play and add points using a scoring joystick.
+The points are only awarded if at least two of the three judges record them.
 Video decisions are also used where a judgment is disputed.